Workers' Front (Spain): Party programme

+The party adheres to Hoxhaist ideology.
+It is critical of Cuba, North Korea, China, and Venezuela, arguing that these countries are not socialist but neoliberal (China and Venezuela), state capitalist (Cuba), or "crazy" (North Korea).
+Vaquero argues that the only decent socialist regimes have been the Soviet Union under Lenin and Stalin, as well as the Socialist People's Republic of Albania (1944–1985) of Enver Hoxha.
+In contrast, the party has denounced Khrushchev as "revisionist", Yugoslav Tito as "opportunist", Trotskyism and Maoism as deviations from Marxism, and Romanian Ceaușescu for opening the Romanian economy to the West.
+Hoxha has been described as the party's role model.
+The party attacks the "pop left" (izquierda pop) for falling into a "diversity trap", arguing that causes such as feminism, animal rights, inclusive language or environmentalism become "battles comfortable for the [capitalist] system" and bury the class struggle in the long run.
+Frente Obrero is supported by the Communist Party of Spain (Marxist–Leninist).
+Frente Obrero has displayed the portraits of Lenin and Stalin during its marches, and featured banners "in honor of those who fell for the Republic" and emblems of the Soviet Union.

 Classification

-In 2021, Spanish political scientist Jasiel Paris argued that the Workers' Front represents the "classic left" or Old Left, and stands to the opposition of the postmodernist left; for Workers' Front, "Marxism sought the empowerment of workers (who in Spain are mostly white, heterosexual men), while the postmodern left seeks empowerment against white, heterosexual men".
+In 2021, Spanish political scientist Jasiel Paris argued that the Workers' Front represents the "classic left" or old left, and stands to the opposition of the postmodernist left; for Workers' Front, "Marxism sought the empowerment of workers (who in Spain are mostly white, heterosexual men), while the postmodern left seeks empowerment against white, heterosexual men".
 Paris observed that the Workers' Front should be compared to the Eastern European Communist parties, such as the Communist Party of the Russian Federation, Macedonian Left, and the Party of Communists of the Republic of Moldova, as these parties together with the Workers' Front combine "a socialist economic vision with a cultural vision that we could call conservative because it is patriotic, protectionist and family-oriented".
-The Workers' Front was also considered similar to the German Bündnis Sahra Wagenknecht.
+The Workers' Front was also considered similar to the German Bündnis Sahra Wagenknecht, and both parties share views such as advocating a rapprochement with Russia and opposition to immigration, 'queers', feminism, and environmentalism.

-Considered to be a representative of the nationalist and conservative left, the Workers' Front expressed support for traditional values and closeness to nationalism, focusing on the workerist blue-collar perspective, and its proposals reiterated criticism against "gender ideology" or the "LGBTI lobby".
+Frente Obrero has also been described as [socially] "reactionary left", left-wing nationalist, left-wing conservative, and as adhering to traditional and nationalist values.
+Considered to represent the nationalist and conservative left, the party expressed support for traditional values and closeness to nationalism, focusing on the workerist blue-collar perspective, and its proposals reiterated criticism against "gender ideology" or the "LGBTI lobby".
 The party expressed opposition to immigration, advocating strict border control, and arguing that the wages of Spanish workers are declining because of liberal immigration laws; however, the party also stressed that "immigrants are not to blame" and are "victims", with the real culprit being "the capitalist system, which promotes this type of migration to exploit them and lower wages in Spain", and that "the most rancid right uses immigration to generate hatred and social confrontation".
 Nonetheless, the party recommended strict control of immigration, including the immediate expulsion of illegal immigrants.